DispatchMe/slate/source/index.html.md

 [Survey Response](#survey-responses) | Surveys are sent out to customers when an appointment or job is completed.
 [Source](#sources) | Sources represent where the job information originated.
 If you are integrating as an organization, you can receive jobs from multiple sources.
 [Brand](#brands) | You can assign jobs to your brands to control the branding (logo, copy, etc) of the application, customer portal, and notifications.
+[JobEquipmentDescriptions](#job-equipment-descriptions) | A list of job equipment descriptions described by the source of work and providing enough information to start the job [job](#job).
 [MarketingAttributions](#marketing-attributions) | A list of marketing attributions associated with a [job](#job).
 [Work Order](#work-orders) | An object containing all of the information to create jobs, customers, organizations, and appointments.
 We recommend using this unless you have a use case that requires individual access to the underlying objects.
 [Files & Photos](#files-photos) | The files and photos associated with a [job](#jobs).